Embedded Face Recognition Access Control System

 Communication is implemented using:

-- Baidu Cloud IoT platform for device management
+- Baidu Cloud IoT for device management and data routing.

 Mobile Application